Laurenjohns/Power-BI-Dashboards/README.md

 ### Brokerage Dashboard

 Project Overview: Interactive dashboard using data that includes seven clients from around the world, and brokerage data spanning four years.
-Utilizing DAX Measurments on the gauge visuals for minimum and maximum values.
+Utilizing DAX Measurements on gauge visuals for minimum and maximum values.

 ```dax
 M0 - 0